snakeful/snakeful/README.md

 ### Hi there 👋
+### 15 years of experience in software/analysis of ERP systems
+### Have experience developing systems with Delphi XE(Datasnap), AngularJS, Angular, Java EJB (JAX-RS, Glassfish, Payara, Wildfly), NodeJS (expressjs, custom frameworks)
+### I'm currently the tech lead/software architect in the company I'm working right now
+### 👯 I’m looking to collaborate on projects that require my expercience and can grow with
-### 🔭 I’m currently working on ...
-Typescript Decorators
+### 🔭 I’m currently working on Typescript Decorators
-### 🌱 I’m currently learning ...
-Typescript, Nodejs, Angular
+### 🌱 I’m currently learning Typescript, Nodejs, Angular

 <!--
 **snakeful/snakeful** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.